Times and Charges

 Q. What exhibitions and collection displays are currently showing at the Gallery?

-A. Visit Exhibitions for information on current and future exhibitions and displays.
+A. Visit our What's on section for information on current exhibitions, displays and events.

 Q. Does the Gallery conduct guided tours?

 A. Yes.
 The Gallery schedules free, public Wesfarmers Arts Walk-in Tours of the Collection and exhibitions every day of the week, excluding Tuesdays.
-Visit the schedule for details.
+Visit the What's on section for details.

 Q. Can the Gallery provide a special tour for my group?

 A. Yes.
 Customised tours can be arranged through the Public Programs office.
-Our tours are free, however a minimum of two weeks notice is required.
-For details and to book, visit Group Bookings.
+Our tours are free, however a minimum of four weeks notice is required.
+For details and to book, visit Tours and Talks.

 Q. Do you have a volunteer program?

 A. Yes.
-150 invaluable volunteers currently contribute to the day-to-day smooth running of busy Art Gallery.
+Volunteers contribute to the day-to-day smooth running of the Gallery.
 Their assistance with Information Desk, Tours and Education services is supported by the Gallery's on-going volunteer training schemes.
 The Gallery recruits most volunteers on an on-going basis.
 Recruitment for Voluntary Gallery Guides is generally held every two years.
 For more information visit Volunteering.

 Conservation and Artwork Valuation